-- 1.7 This SG refers to freestanding onshore wind energy developments of all scales and capacities including single turbines.
-Those turbines that are mounted on buildings will be considered on their own merits against policies contained in the LDP.
-The SG and DGWLCS relate mainly to rural locations however it is recognised that turbine proposals may come forward within settlements and these would need to be considered on a case by case basis.
-Detailed guidance for the siting and design of micro and smaller scale wind energy developments can be found in Chapter 4. - 1.8 Applications for wind farms of over 50MW generating capacity within the region will continue to be determined by the Energy Consents Unit of the Scottish Government under Section 36 of the Electricity (Scotland) Act 1989.
-In such an event, Dumfries and Galloway Council should be consulted as the relevant planning authority and the LDP and this SG and background documents will be used to inform the Council's position in any consultation response.
+- 1.5 This SG and its appendices relate to freestanding wind energy developments of all scales and capacities, including single turbines.
+It mainly relates to rural locations.
+Turbine proposals within settlements or mounted on buildings will be considered on a case by case basis against policies contained in the Plan.
+Detailed landscape and visual guidance for the siting and design of micro and smaller scale wind energy developments can be found in Chapter 4. - 1.6 Applications for wind farms of over 50MW generating capacity are determined by the Energy Consents Unit of the Scottish Government under Section 36 of the Electricity (Scotland) Act 1989.
+Dumfries and Galloway Council should be consulted on such applications as the relevant planning authority, LDP2 and this SG will be used to inform the Council's consultation response.